Trump: If I were embattled VA nominee Ronny Jackson, I'd withdraw

 Trump's original VA secretary, David Shulkin, left the job last month amid an ethics scandal over allegations of excessive and reckless spending, and a subsequent rebellion within the agency.

-The president said he did not want to force someone through a tough confirmation confirmation process "who's not a political person."
+The president said he did not want to force someone "who's not a political person" through a tough confirmation process.

 "I don't want to put a man through a process like this. ...
 It's too ugly and too disgusting," the president said.
 "So we’ll see what happens.
 He'll make a decision."